 “Existence Precedes Essence” No?

-For distinct reasons Latour does not claim this backwards leaning importance of the original.
-He does want to emphasize that any fact or actor in the world gains its substantive weight from the threads of causes that all trace to its present condition.
+For distinct reasons positional Latour does not claim this backwards leaning importance of the original.
+He wants to emphasize that any fact or actor in the world gains its substantive weight from the threads of causes that all trace to its present condition.
 He wants to see each actor as flat, created and suspended in the lateral relations to its position, its network to other actors.
 He wants originality to be essentially a condition of the present, and a reactive effect of a future, I believe.
 He wants originality to be something of a constructed illusion.
-And I think there are very good reasons to incorporate this constructed sense of the original into one’s view.
-But restricted to such Latour undercuts something of his own dispair over the rather copious reconstruction of “The Ambassadors”.
+And I do think there are very good reasons to incorporate this constructed sense of the original into one’s view.
+But restricted to such Latour undercuts something of his own despair over the rather copious reconstruction of “The Ambassadors”.
 Why indeed should this photographic reconstruction be “bad” (with the implicit judgment that cosmetic plastic surgery of human faces is bad).

-But there is an additional reason why the Holbein restoration is potentially dissatisfying, and that is due to its recursive causal nature.
+But there is an additional reason why the Holbein restoration is potentially dissatisfying, and that is due to its recursive, causal nature.
 Its structure having changed over time, its copies now reflected back upon the form of its recording surface, now no longer informs us so clearly about the causative effects that produced it.
-It no longer looks back into the depths of its own historical origin, but rather serves as something more like a mirror, show back what it produced.
+It no longer looks back into the depths of its own historical origin, but rather serves as something more like a mirror, showing back (forward?) what it produced.
 This recursivity in fact might work to enhance its very capacity to create a profusion of copies, as the similarity in form enhances our experience of the veracity of its copies.
 They capture to a great degree its apparent original form.
-Without the anchoring urge to point backwards in time, this recursive lateral generation simply flattens out and spreads, and no invaluably so.
+Without the anchoring urge to point backwards in time, this recursive lateral generation simply flattens out and spreads, and not invaluably so.
 Much is still transferred on.
 But the sense of the original, its weight, is diminished.